Bisher 409 mal gespeichert

 You have broad shoulders (English idiom!) and don’t find yourself feeling criticised, “told off” or micromanaged if you're given feedback that you haven't done something as asked or if you're asked to change how you are doing something.
 Doing things that are for the horses is a big part of what we do and requires attention to detail and commitment to high standards of quality.
 Anything else could be fatal for an animal.
-You will see feedback as an opportunity to reflect on what you could have done differently or whether you could have asked for more information, or paid closer attention to instructions up front.

 When asked to do a task you’re likely to respond with “I’d love to” and a big genuine smile, and you will set about it energetically.
 You aspire to be able to do things carefully, quickly and efficiently.